marshallflax/vision/README.md

     Simple visibility into every version of every document.
     Works well on any sort of text files
   "Markdown"
-   Beautiful documents with low overhead layout and simple diagrams from text files.
+   Beautiful documents with low overhead layout and diagrams from text files.
-   Once documents are merely text, then we can use advanced collaboration tools.
+   Once documents are merely text, then we can use advanced collaboration tools designed for code.
   "IDEs"
    One tool to install; one tool to learn; one tool to teach.
-   The ultimate Swiss Army knife: it renders Markdown, talks to Git and GitHub, does spell checking, and offers a vibrant culture of free extensions.
+   A Swiss Army knife: it renders Markdown, talks to Git and GitHub, gives immediate feedback on syntax, does spell checking, and offers a vibrant culture of free extensions.
 ```

 For reference, these are the technologies which I'm hoping will find truly widespread adoption.
 Their power won't be immediately apparent until we see some examples how they can be used together, but they should be at least introduced: